This page was updated in August 2020.

 A ubiquitous presence on the high street, I was impressed with this.
-It has a vibrant lemon sherbert smell and then in the mouth it’s clean and fresh, with some roundess and toastiness on the finish.
+It has a vibrant lemon sherbet smell, and then in the mouth it’s clean and fresh, with some roundness and toastiness on the finish.

 Contevedo Brut Gold NV

-Really nice aroma, oranges and lemons, there’s clearly some quality fruit in here.
-Very light style on the palate, whistle clean and fruity without much development.
+There are some really nice aroma of oranges and lemons; there’s clearly some quality fruit in here.
+Very light style on the palate, whistle-clean and fruity without much development.
 This is simple, racy and fun – I couldn’t believe it was so cheap.